 Early History of the Camelfard family

 This web page shows only a small excerpt of our Camelfard research.
-Another 77 words (6 lines of text) are included under the topic Early Camelfard History in all our PDF Extended History products and printed products wherever possible.
+Another 77 words (6 lines of text) covering the year 1172 is included under the topic Early Camelfard History in all our PDF Extended History products and printed products wherever possible.

 Camelfard Spelling Variations